Compassionate end-of-life veterinary care in the comfort of your own home

 When the time comes to say goodbye, Dr Jen will help you to say a calm and peaceful farewell to your beloved fur family in their familiar surroundings at home.

-Home-visit mobile veterinary consultations for senior and palliative pets in Townsville & surrounds
+Home-visit veterinary consultations for senior and palliative pets in Townsville & surrounds

-- Dr Jen will do a consultation with you and your pet in your home, discussing your pet's condition, needs and options for care, as they near the end of their life.
+Dr Jen will do a consultation with you and your dog or cat in your home, discussing their condition, needs and options for care, as they near the end of their life.
 She will provide her honest and professional opinion regarding your pet's current condition and will discuss possible options for treatment for your beloved pet.

 Quality of life assessments for your senior or palliative pets

-- Dr Jen will conduct an individualised assessment with your pet and your family.
+Dr Jen will conduct an individualised assessment with your dog or cat and your family.
 She can assess your pet’s condition and environment, and discuss any issues and concerns you may have.
 If appropriate for your pet’s condition, Dr Jen can provide medications and treatments to help maintain the quality of your pet’s life at home for a period of time.
 Dr Jen can help you make the difficult decision of whether it is time to say goodbye, or if other treatment options may be available.

 Customised palliative care plan for your pet

-- Dr Jen will work with you, and alongside your regular veterinarian in Townsville and the Northern beaches, to plan and deliver ongoing veterinary palliative care at home, with the aim to keep your pet as comfortable, relaxed and pain-free as possible, for the time your pet has remaining.
+Dr Jen will work with you, and alongside your regular veterinarian in Townsville and the Northern beaches, to plan and deliver ongoing veterinary palliative care at home, with the aim to keep your dog or cat as comfortable, relaxed and pain-free as possible, for the time they have remaining.

 End-of-life planning and support